axibase/atsd/sql/client/README.md

 SQL client provides a convenient way to query ATSD using SQL and export results to a file or standard output in a variety of formats.

-The client is a bash script that parses and validates input parameters and executes an http/s request to `/api/sql` API endpoint in the database using credentials stored in the `atsd.config` file.
+The client is a `bash` script that parses and validates input parameters and executes an http/s request to `/api/sql` API endpoint in the database using credentials stored in the `atsd.config` file.

 ## Permissions

-Make sure that `sql.sh` has execution permissions.
+Ensure that `sql.sh` has execution permissions.

 ```bash
 chmod +x sql.sh